Planning a Disney World vacation is a big undertaking!

 I’ve put together these price comparison charts to give you a good visual representation of how Shades of Green’s rates compare to Disney’s Moderate and Value Resorts.

-The charts are based upon Shades of Green’s standard rates.
+The charts are based on Shades of Green’s standard rates.
 While Shades of Green does offer discounted rates and packages at various times of the year, I have not taken these into account because once released, Shades of Green constantly changes the dates, offerings, and prices of their discounts and cancels them, all with no notice!

 - Find Your Shades of Green Price Category and Regular Room Rate